Li0N77/LSubs/Readme.md

   - Install required Python packages.
   - Install Amass, Sublist3r, and if they are not already installed on your system.
+  - Install lsubs in ~/.local/bin/  to run it from any directory

 ## Configuration